MarcineQu/Php-web-app/README.md

 # Php-web-app-with-logging-database-and-user-permissions

-**You need to download and add folder with htmlpurifier-4.15.0 on the same level as other directories in application.**
+**You need to download and add folder with htmlpurifier-4.15.0 on the same level as other directories in application.
+The session in the application lasts 5 minutes, then the user has to log in again. **

 **Main page:**